Learn more about bias...

 How to sew it?

 Sewing bias tape requires precision.
-Today let's see how to sew bias tape "à cheval" which is its general and most common use; even though bias tape can be used in many other ways.
+Today, let's see how to sew bias tape "on the fold," which is its general and most common use; although bias tape can be used in many other ways.

-1. Fully open the bias tape and pin it right sides together; edge to edge with your fabric (raw edge against raw edge).
+1. Fully open the bias tape and pin it right sides together; edge to edge with your fabric (raw edge to raw edge).

-2. Sew with a straight stitch in the first fold; the one closest to the edge of the fabric.
-For this, adjust the distance to follow carefully and be precise.
-If you are a beginner, set your machine speed to the lowest to be very precise.
+2. Sew with a straight stitch in the first fold; the one closest to the fabric edge.
+Adjust the seam allowance carefully and be precise.
+If you are a beginner, set your machine speed to the lowest to be precise.
 Once confident, you can increase the speed again.

 3. Once the first seam is done, fold the bias tape to the other side of the fabric.
-The edge should cover the first seam made.
+The edge should cover the first seam.
 Pin your bias tape.
-For more precision, you can baste it.
+For more accuracy, you can baste it.

 4. Stitch on the right side of the bias tape (right side of the fabric) at 2mm.

-Note: there are presser feet on the market that allow sewing the bias tape in one stitch "à cheval" (overlapping).
-I admit that even if it takes more time, I am quite in favor of sewing in two steps which allows better durability over time (because of two seams) for finishing armholes which are still subject to tension...
+Note: there are presser feet on the market that allow you to sew bias tape in one stitch "on the fold."
+I admit that even though it takes more time, I prefer sewing in two steps, which provides better durability over time (because of two seams) for finishing armholes that are subject to stress...

 Where to find bias tape?

-Bias tape is sold ready to use in haberdashery, that is to say pre-folded.
-I also sell it in the shop in 100% superior cotton and lurex; of Italian manufacture and quality, they are sold at very reasonable prices.
+Bias tape is sold ready to use in haberdashery, meaning pre-folded.
+I also sell it in the shop in premium 100% cotton and lurex; made in Italy and of Italian quality, they are sold at very reasonable prices.

-Be careful, the bias tape is not pre-washed before sewing.
+Be careful, bias tape is not pre-washed before sewing.
 It is sold ready to use.
-However, what you can always do and what I recommend is to decatize it, that is, to steam iron it to remove the manufacturing finishes.
-It will then be more flexible, easier to position and sew.
+However, what you can always do and what I recommend is to steam it to remove the manufacturing finishes.
+This will make it more flexible, easier to position, and sew.

 It is also possible to make your own bias tape.
 In that case, don't forget to allow extra fabric to make your bias tape from the same fabric as your garment.